slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You can’t show everything.
 If you do, it’s no longer art.
 Art lies in suggestion."  -- ?*
 > *"Art is plagiarism or revolution."  -- Marcel Duchamp*
 > *"The idea that a movie should be seen only once is an extension of our traditional conception of film as entertainment rather than art."  -- Stanley Kubrick*
++ nikhuno@x -- Art is the memory of feeling alive.
 -->

 > *"Science is what we understand well enough to explain to a computer.
 Art is everything else we do."